ibm-messaging/mq-gitops-samples/ccdt-deployment/README.md

 # Sample - using an nginx web server deployed on OpenShift to serve a JSON CCDT file

-This folder contains an ArgoCD application that can be used to deploy an nginx web server that will serve a JSON CCDT file, alternatively you can deploy the YAML samples in this order using **oc apply -f** :
+This folder contains an ArgoCD application that can be used to deploy an nginx web server to serve a JSON CCDT file, alternatively you can deploy the YAML samples in this order using **oc apply -f** :

 ccdt-mq-routes-configmap.yaml
 ccdt-mq-services-configmap.yaml